The Bose Sport Open Earbuds are unlike any other — and mostly great

 In fact, despite their off-ear design, I found the Sport Open to deliver much fuller overall sound than the in-ear Powerbeats Pro.
 Just keep in mind that the Sport Open’s audio can bleed out quite a bit at higher volumes, so you might not want to wear them indoors while other people are sleeping.

 The Bose Sport Open connect to the Bose Music app for iOS and Android, though there’s not much you can do with them software-wise.
 The app lets you adjust the buds’ volume, check their battery life, toggle shortcuts and pull up a few tips on how to use them.
 There’s no adjustable EQ for customizing the sound quality, and not many options for changing what each earbud’s onboard button does.
-The Sport Open’s built-in controls work well — a single tap pauses music, a double-tap skips tracks and a triple-tap repeats songs — but it would be nice to have a bit more customization.
+The Sport Open’s built-in controls work well — a single tap pauses music, a double tap skips tracks and a triple tap repeats songs — but it would be nice to have a bit more customization.

 Epic battery life and good call quality — with one small catch